What is the Amenity Standard?

 What do the Amenity approved workers do?

 Amenity approved workers carry out a wide range of roles.
-Within the approved areas, there are grounds staff who look after local golf courses, and major football stadiums through to your turf care companies, who visit private homes, keeping your lawn in top condition.
-That is not to mention the park rangers, private organisations who keep the weeds from growing over the railway tracks so we can all commute to work every day and many more.
+Within the approved areas, there are grounds staff who look after local golf courses, and major football stadiums through to your professional turf care companies, who visit private homes, keeping your lawn in top condition.
+That is not to mention the park rangers, private organisations who keep the weeds from growing over the railway tracks and highways so we can all commute to work every day and many more.
 The list is so broad.
 It is vital that we are all assured that they operate professionally and use UK approved methods.
 That is why the Amenity Standard has been launched.